bgerber123/Habitat-Selection-Guidance/MovementHSF.md

 ### Traditional HSF or SSF?

 In fitting these data using a movement-based HSF, we are simultaneously trying to account for two important assumptions.
-First, we are limiting what is available to the animal at each used location by defining the availability as around this area and informed by the movement parameters of step-length (how far is the animal likely to do) and step-length (what direction is the animal likely to go).
+First, we are limiting what is available to the animal at each used location by defining the availability as around this area and informed by the movement parameters of step-length (how far is the animal likely to go) and step-length (what direction is the animal likely to go).
 Second, we are defining our data setup to deal with the fine-scale sequential dependency of consecutive relocations and minimize issues of autocorrelation.
 If there is interest in using these same data at a lower selection-order, its important to consider the issues of autocorrelation and availability.
 In the manuscript, we provide two options for doing so.

 ### The model being fit